-Peter Humphrey has been a Trustee since May 2016, and is currently carrying out the role of treasurer.
+Peter Humphrey has been a Trustee since May 2016 and is currently carrying out the role of treasurer.
 Originally from Dunedin, Peter has been living in Wanaka since 2003.
-He is a member of CAANZ (Chartered Accounts Australia & New Zealand) and works closely with a number of local firms and community groups in the role of business services manager at Findex.
+He is a member of CAANZ (Chartered Accounts Australia & New Zealand) and works closely with a number of local firms and community groups in the role of director at Sidekick Wanaka.
 Outside of work, Peter has an interest in travel, and enjoys studying foreign languages (Spanish and French).
-He is also a longstanding member of Wanaka Communicators (Toastmasters), where he has previously served on the executive as treasurer.
+He is also a longstanding member of Wanaka Toastmasters, where he has previously served on the executive as treasurer.

 Tegan Hall has been a part of Community Networks since she arrived in Wanaka in April 2015.
 Having assisted with many of the services that we deliver, Tegan brings her enthusiasm and operational understanding to the board of Trustees, which she joined in November 2017.

 Outside of Community Networks, Tegan is a lawyer with Wanaka Law where she helps local people with their personal and business legal needs.
 Tegan otherwise spends her time improving her mountain biking, skiing and grasp of the Czech language.

 Rebecca joined the Trust in 2017 and gets a great deal of satisfaction from being part of such an important community asset.

 Rebecca has lived in Wanaka since 2009 and works as a lawyer at Fyfe Karamaena where she specialises in property and commercial law.
 Rebecca has two young children and is mindful of the challenges of living in what many perceive as a privileged community, she sees her role as Trustee as an opportunity to use her skills to help ensure Wanaka remains a fabulous place for ordinary people to live.